 - Keywords converting at an unprofitable cost

-This allows you to determine which keyword level bids will give you the most profitable conversions.
+Bid optimization lets you determine which keyword bids will give you the most profitable conversions.

 - Your customer lifetime value